 So, Thursday I recorded Tea Time.
 And I was fine.
 I felt a bit scattered, but I was fine.
 That's not exactly an unusual situation for yours truly.

 Between Thursday and Friday I started to feel not so fine.
 I began to worry about a whole assortment of things, and my heart felt heavier.
 By Friday, I was definitely not fully myself, and that lasted the entire weekend.

 But it's what ELSE happened this weekend, in the midst of all of this, that I find interesting.
-On Friday afternoon, I received a package containing the gift I'd ordered for Cristina's son's First Communion.
+On Friday afternoon, I received a package containing the gift I'd ordered for a First Communion gift.
 It's a St. Gabriel the archangel saint doll:

 "Mommy, he has WINGS!"

 "I want wings too, Mommy.
 Can I keep him?"

 This was most disappointing to her, so she retreated to her room to pull out her own saint doll collection, which had been languishing for a time having fallen under her bed.
 She does not yet have any wooden dolls, but she has a plethora of felt dolls.
 All of a sudden, Anne's tiny body disappears beneath her bed, and out comes St. Therese, St. Kateri, St. Blaise, Our Lady Star of the Sea, and Our Lady of Lourdes.
 I could see her examining each carefully, becoming re-acquainted with them.
 She begins toting them around the house with her.

 On Saturday, I find this on the dining room table:

 |Apparently St. Therese and St. Kateri are down with the sledding

 "Mommy.
 Can you...make me a saint?
 Like, can I dress like them?"